Skip to content

 Essential Alerts

-The State of New York has strict laws and policies governing health information exchanges exchanges, which includes patient consent and patient consent for information sharing.
+The State of New York has strict laws and policies governing health information exchanges, which includes patient consent for information sharing.
 Recognizing that broader sharing of health information improves patient safety, care coordination, and care outcomes, the state recently amended their policies for cases where a physician already has a care relationship with a patient, but the patient has not yet signed the Healthix consent form.
 With this change, Healthix used HealthShare to quickly create a new information sharing program called Essential Alerts.

 Essential Alerts inform clinicians that have an existing relationship with a patient about emergency department and many other types of changes to their patients’ care status in real time, while conforming to the state’s strict patient consent policies.